 New Athena SWAN Awards for UofG

-The University of Glasgow is delighted to announce it has achieved two new Athena SWAN awards in recognition of its ongoing commitment to gender equality for staff and students, bringing the current total to an impressive 19 awards across the University.
+The University of Glasgow has achieved two new Athena SWAN awards in recognition of its ongoing commitment to gender equality for staff and students, bringing the current total to 19 awards across the University.

-Professor Dame Anna Dominiczak, Vice Principal and Head of the College of MVLS, said: “The College of MVLS is delighted by its most recent Silver Athena SWAN award, and I want to congratulate everyone involved at the School of Veterinary Medicine in making this happen.
+Professor Dame Anna Dominiczak said: “The College of MVLS is delighted by its most recent Athena SWAN award, and I want to congratulate everyone involved in making this happen.

-“We continually strive to be better in all areas at the University of Glasgow, and these awards are something we are very proud of as we continue our efforts to further equality and diversity, not only at the College, but the University as a whole.”
+“This latest award means all Schools and Institutes within the College of MVLS now hold an award, something we are very proud of as we continue our efforts to further equality and diversity not only at the College, but the University as a whole.”